Single-use plastics

 %

-drop in plastic bags found on UK beaches since 5p charge introduced
+drop in plastic bags found on UK beaches since 5p charge was introduced

 Credit: AfriramPOE via Shutterstock

-With the shift away from fossil fuel as an energy source, chemical companies are using oil and gas which has been extracted to produce plastic instead and, as a result, producing increased amounts of chemicals.
-Product design must take into account the carbon, plastic and chemical footprint - particularly of ‘forever chemicals’.
+Plastic products themselves aren't the only part of the problem.
+With the shift away from fossil fuel as an energy source, chemical companies are switching to extracted oil and gas to produce plastic.
+This switch is producing increased amounts of chemicals which often end up polluting our ocean.
+Product design needs to take into account the carbon, plastic and chemical footprint - particularly when it comes to the use of ‘forever chemicals’.

 Credit: Rich Carey via Shutterstock